Chrissy Metz Says She Met Her Boyfriend on Instagram: 'He Slid Into The DMs'

 RELATED: Chrissy Metz Says ‘I’ve Missed Flights’ Saying Hi to Fans of This Is Us

-Metz was last linked to cameraman Josh Stancil after meeting on the set of the hit NBC drama, but the two called it quits in March.

-She was also briefly married to screenwriter Martyn Eaden.
-(They split in 2013.)

-Her TV alter ego got married on the season 2 finale of This Is Us, and Metz previously told PEOPLE she isn’t ruling out another wedding of her own one day.
+Metz’s TV alter ego got married on the season 2 finale of This Is Us, and she previously told PEOPLE she isn’t ruling out another wedding of her own one day.

 “Maybe, if it’s the right person,” Metz said.
 “I love love.
 I’m probably the most romantic, gushy, lovey person.”